 - It reviewed the needs of its local population and engaged with the NHS England Area Team and Greater Huddersfield Clinical Commissioning Group (CCG) to secure improvements to services where these were identified. - Patients said they found it easy to make an appointment.
-Urgent appointments were available for the same day as requested, although not necessarily with a GP of their choice. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was an accessible complaints system.
+Urgent appointments were available for the same day as requested, although not necessarily with a GP of their choice. - There were early morning and late evening appointments. - The practice had been an early implementer for online access to appointments and had presented their experiences nationally. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was an accessible complaints system.
 Evidence showed the practice responded quickly to issues raised and learning was shared with staff.
 Learning from complaints was shared with staff and other stakeholders.